knownasilya/emberwatch/_recipes/working_with_objects/continuous_redrawing_of_views.md

 relative timestamps (like on twitter.com).

 ### Solution
-Have a clock object with a `pulse` attribute in your application which increments using a timed interval.
-You want to let view(s) bind values to be refreshed when the `pulse` attribute increments.
+Have a `clock` service with a `pulse` attribute in your application which increments using a timed interval.
+You want to let UI bound to the `pulse` attribute update every time the value increments.

-The clock object can be used to create new instances for binding to new views generated within the application, like a list of comments.
+The `clock` service can be used to create new instances for binding to new views generated within the application, like a list of comments.

 ### Discussion